-I always tell my friends to buy from recognised retailers like Westgate but in case the price tags exceeds your budget, I’ll stress it again, make sure you test the device.
+I always tell my friends to buy from recognised retailers like Westgate but in case the price tags exceed your budget and you have to buy from cheaper sources, I’ll stress that again, make sure you test the device.

 5. Stories That Touch

-Back in 2018, while rounding up for my thesis, a midaged fellow approached me.
-Speaking of how he’d travelled from Ekiti state to sell some herbal medicine, I just explained that I didn’t know anything, the fella was later whisked away by a street thug.
-This is Lagos!
-Stay away from trouble.
+Back in 2018, while rounding up my thesis, a mid-aged fellow approached me.
+He spoke of how he’d travelled from Ekiti state to sell some herbal medicine.
+I explained that I didn’t know anything about that.
+A few minutes later, the naive fella was whisked away by a street thug who obviously harboured questionable intentions.

 That same year, one Armel met me to explain how he’d come from a neighbouring country to sell some goods.
 Imagine!
 Do I look like a retailer?
-He said I should escort him so we split the sales 50-50.
+He said I should escort him so we split the sales in half.
 Trust me, I snubbed him.

 My Friends Thought on Computer Village…

-Sincerely, I don’t want this piece to be single sided so I asked some of my friends about CV (follow them on socials, there’re cool guys).
+Sincerely, I didn’t want this article to be single sided so I asked a couple of my friends about CV (follow them on socials, there’re cool guys).

 Chika [@chika_richy] says…

-But the secret is, get a referral to a particular store before you go o cos as we’ve all heard before they use to put fufu inside the phone.
+But the secret is, get a referral to a particular store before you go o cos as we’ve all heard before they use to put fufu (starch meal) inside the phone.